cockroachdb/docs/_includes/common/ui/statements-page.md

   - **Mean rows/bytes read** displays the mean average number of rows and bytes [read from the storage layer]({{ link_prefix }}architecture/life-of-a-distributed-transaction.html#reads-from-the-storage-layer) for statements with this fingerprint within the last hour .
   - **Max memory usage** displays the maximum memory used by a statement with this fingerprint at any time during its execution within the last hour or specified time interval.
-  - **Network usage** displays the amount of [data transferred over the network]({{ link_prefix }}architecture/reads-and-writes-overview.html) (e.g., between regions and nodes) for statements with this fingerprint within the last hour.
+  - **Network usage** displays the amount of [data transferred over the network]({{ link_prefix }}architecture/reads-and-writes-overview.html) for statements with this fingerprint within the last hour.
 If this value is 0, the statement was executed on a single node.
   - **Max scratch disk usage** displays the maximum amount of data [spilled to temporary storage on disk]({{ link_prefix }}vectorized-execution.html#disk-spilling-operations) while executing statements with this fingerprint within the last hour or specified time interval.

 **Statement details** displays information about the execution of the statement.